Auquan/auquan-toolbox-python/README.md

-**This is the old Auquan Toolbox, which is a stripped down version of our new, [more powerful toolbox]((https://bitbucket.org/auquan/auquantoolbox/wiki/Home)).
+**This is the old Auquan Toolbox, which is a stripped down version of our new, [more powerful toolbox which provides extensive functionality and customization]((https://bitbucket.org/auquan/auquantoolbox/wiki/Home)).
 If you are new to writing strategies, practice with this toolbox.
 Find the new, expanded version [here](https://bitbucket.org/auquan/auquantoolbox/wiki/Home)**